Saturday 5th May 2018

 • How were items of material culture and clothing used to express or disrupt ideal masculine identities?

-The event will bring doctoral students interested in masculinities from various disciplines into a dialogue, and will establish a network which will facilitate the development of a more holistic understanding of elite white masculinity in colonial and post-colonial societies in the long nineteenth century.
+Masculine Worlds will bring researchers interested in masculinities from various disciplines into a dialogue, and will establish a network which will facilitate the development of a more holistic understanding of elite white masculinity in colonial and post-colonial societies in the long nineteenth century.

 Since the 1990s gender historians have been calling an approach to masculinity research that combines the study of meaning and representation with the social and psychological.
 Michael Roper and John Tosh argued in Manful Assertions (1991), for example, that the concept of masculinity is the product of ‘both lived experience and fantasy’, and that studies must explore both elements, in particular ‘how cultural representations became part of subjective identity’.
 This conference’s interdisciplinary focus and combination of social and cultural approaches to the history of elite white masculinity will seek to address that shortfall.